herman-interficie/nextV2/README.md

 aria-describedby="customer-error": This establishes a relationship between the select element and the error message container.
 It indicates that the container with id="customer-error" describes the select element.
 Screen readers will read this description when the user interacts with the select box to notify them of errors. id="customer-error": This id attribute uniquely identifies the HTML element that holds the error message for the select input.
 This is necessary for aria-describedby to establish the relationship. aria-live="polite": The screen reader should politely notify the user when the error inside the div is updated.
 When the content changes (e.g. when a user corrects an error), the screen reader will announce these changes, but only when the user is idle so as not to interrupt them.

+Capitulo 15

+AUTH

+usaremos pnpm i next-auth@beta

+Next, generate a secret key for your application.
+This key is used to encrypt cookies, ensuring the security of user sessions.
+You can do this by running the following command in your terminal:

+Then, in your .env file, add your generated key to the AUTH_SECRET variable:

+Create an auth.config.ts file at the root of our project that exports an authConfig object.
+This object will contain the configuration options for NextAuth.js.
+For now, it will only contain the pages option:

+Protecting your routes with Next.js Middleware
+Next, add the logic to protect your routes.
+This will prevent users from accessing the dashboard pages unless they are logged in.